ceguez/web-scraper/README.md

 # Web Scraper: Java, Spring Framework & Jsoup
-A RESTful API which fetches data from multiple web addresses (URLs) by parsing specific elements from their HTML structure.
-Currently it scrapes all the data about movies from thi Implemented concurrency to speed up the process.
+- A RESTful API which fetches data from multiple web addresses (URLs) by parsing specific elements from their HTML structure.
+Implemented concurrency to speed up the process.
 Used Swagger for documentation of API.

+- Currently it scrapes data about movies from this URL: https://en.wikipedia.org/wiki/Lists_of_American_films It targets all the URLs inside the main URL mentioned above to fetch data of movies by year.